-The latter can be expressed as $G{\text{conf}}^{rel} = -RT \ln Z^{\text{rel}}$ , where $Z^{\text{rel}}$ is the partition function defined with the relative free energies of the conformers with respect to the representative configuration.
+The latter can be expressed as $G{\text{conf}}^{rel} = -RT \ln Z^{\text{rel}}$, where Z^{rel} is the partition function defined with the relative free energies of the conformers with respect to the representative configuration.
 Therefore, to assess the performance of a given conformational free energy estimation protocol, the importance and accuracy of these two terms have to be estimated.

-To generate conformational ensembles for each state, we have used the CREST program with GFN2-xTB in the iMTD-sMTD workflow, applying a 6.0 kcal/mol energy window.
-The sorting and optimization of the ensemble have been carried out using CENSO together with Orca on different levels of theory (GGA and RSH) according to Jacob's ladder of DFT (see Table 1, for more details, see the Supplementary Information).
-For all conformers, thermal contributions have been accounted for on the xTB/xTB level, as it was shown to predict changes in thermostatical correction with good accuracy.
-Given the fact that solvation of conformational ensembles was found to be crucial for the accurate description of flexible molecules, we applied solvent models for calculations at all levels using DCM as a solvent.
+To generate conformational ensembles for each state, we have used the CREST24 program with GFN2-xTB, in the iMTD-sMTD workflow, applying a 6.0 kcal/mol energy window.62 The sorting and optimization of the ensemble have been carried out using CENSO24 together with Orca83 on different levels of theory (GGA and RSH) according to Jacob's ladder of DFT (see Table 1).
+For all conformers, thermal contributions have been accounted for on the xTB//xTB level, as it was shown to predict changes in thermostatical correction with good accuracy.19 Given the fact that solvation of conformational ensembles was found to be crucial for the accurate description of flexible molecules,69 we applied solvent models for calculations at all levels using DCM as a solvent.

-Table 1: Applied electronic structure methods and abbreviations level of theory chosen methodology role xTB GGA RSH GFN2-xTB, $^{26}$ ALPB(DCM) $^{83}$ B97-3c, $^{27,84}$ CPCM(DCM) $^{85}$ $\omega$ B97M-V $^{86}$ /def2-TZVPP, $^{87}$ CPCM(DCM) $^{85}$ conformational search higher level SP and OPT final SP lowing protocol as the ground truth for our studies (here termed CENSO-brute-force).
+Table 1: Applied electronic structure methods and abbreviations level of theory chosen methodology role хТВ $GFN2-xTB$, 26 $ALPB(DCM)^{84}$ conformational search GGA RSH ω B97-3c, ^{21,55} CPCM(DCM) 55 ω B97M-V 87 /def2-TZVPP, 88 CPCM(DCM) 86 final SP lowing protocol as the ground truth for our studies (here termed CENSO-brute-force).
 In this protocol, all conformers resulting from the CREST calculations have been optimized on the GGA level, and single-point energies were calculated on the RSH level for all conformers.
 This will be later referred to as the reference (see Table 2).
-In the method termed CENSO-zero, the lowest energy conformer according to the xTB sorted and xTB-optimized ensemble was selected and refined on the RSH//GGA level.
-In the CENSO-light protocol, the lowest-energy conformer was determined using GGA ranking in the xTB optimized ensemble.
+In the method termed CENSO-zero, the lowest-energy conformer according to the xTB-sorted and xTB-optimized ensemble was selected and refined on the RSH//GGA level.
+In the CENSO-light protocol, the lowest-energy conformer was determined using GGA ranking in the xTB-optimized ensemble.